lieuzhenghong/lieuzhenghong.github.io-source/_posts/2017-08-22-life-report-aug-2017.md

 literature lessons—learning Cartesian coordinates through programming a game, or learning about circuits through wiring up a Makey-Makey, or building a chatbot that replies only in quotes from Shakespeare's plays.
-I thought the interview went well, and I can only imagine that it did.
+I thought the interview went well, and I can only suppose that it did.

 It's curious that IMDA's entire interview process did not include an aptitude test.